 I cross through Merced and drive towards the mining town of Mariposa.
 The road starts off flat and straight but then I start to see little humps, hillocks and rocks poking through the grassy fields on either side of the road.
 This must be the start of the foothills of the Sierra Nevada.
 Soon after, Hwy 140 is rolling up and down with sweeping curves that become quite tight in places.
 I realise I need to really start concentrating hard as the drive has become quite technical from just being flat and straight a few miles back.
 It’s a good drive though and Mariposa looms into view.

 I stop off here to visit the California State Mining Museum, which is very interesting.
 It’s my introduction to the Gold Rush and the subsequent gold industry that grew up in the area.
-Quite a small museum but it’s well worth a visit.
+It’s quite a small museum but it’s well worth a visit.
 There’s no breakfast provided in tonight’s hotel and my prior research advised that village shops near the hotel – the few that exist – are expensive.
 So I buy breakfast in a town store, fill up with fuel, and then head off towards El Portal.

 Towards Yosemite National Park